BTNeandertha1/BTDiablo/README.md

 		 - 15% Chance to Cast Level 24 Frost Nova When Struck
 		 - 35% Chance to Cast Level 50 Armegeddon When Struck
 		 - 35% Chance to Cast Level 50 Hurricane When Struck
-		 - Level 17 Meditation Aura when Equipped
+		 - Level 31 Prayer Aura when Equipped
          - Level 10 Vigor Aura When Equipped
          - Level 10 Blessed Aim Aura When Equipped